David S. Heath House

-David S. Heath House, also known as The Green House and Heath-Steele-Gretencord House, is a historic home located at Oxford, Benton County, Indiana.
+David S. Heath House, also known as The Green House and Heath-Steele-Gretencord House, is a historic home located at Oxford, Indiana.
 It was built in 1908 and is a 2½-story, Queen Anne style frame dwelling.
 It features a one-story wraparound porch with porte cochere and projecting gabled bays.
 Also on the property is a contributing two-story frame carriage house.

 It was listed on the National Register of Historic Places in 1999.